IMPORTANT: May 8, 2019: Analyzr 2.5.1 is now available for download! Please also see the notice below for Catalina users.

 NOTICE: Analyzr 2.5.1 does not support macOS Catalina (10.15).
 Do not upgrade to Catalina if you wish to continue using Analyzr.
-We are working on Analyzr 3.0 and expect it to be available shortly after Catalina is released.
+We are working on Analyzr 3.0 and expect it to be available by the end of the year, with a time-limited beta available as soon as it's stable enough for day-to-day use.

 Please try these things first: